GrumpyOldTroll/draft-jholland-quic-multicast/draft-jholland-quic-multicast.md

 ~~~
 {: #fig-mc-channel-announce title="MC_ANNOUNCE Frame Format"}

-Frames of type TBD-10 are used for IPv4 and both Source and Group address are 32 bits long.
-Frames of type TBD-11 are used for IPv6 and both Source and Group address are 128 bits long.
+Frames of type TBD-11 are used for IPv4 and both Source and Group address are 32 bits long.
+Frames of type TBD-12 are used for IPv6 and both Source and Group address are 128 bits long.

 MC_ANNOUNCE frames contain the following fields:

   * ID Length: The length in bytes of the Channel ID field.
   * Channel ID: The channel ID of the channel that is getting announced.
-  * IP Family: Unset indicates IPv4, Set indicates IPv6 for both Source IP and Group IP.
   * Source IP: The IP Address of the source of the (S,G) for the channel.
-Either a 32-bit IPv4 address or a 128-bit IPv6 address, as indicated by IP Family.
+Either a 32-bit IPv4 address or a 128-bit IPv6 address, as indicated by the frame type (TBD-11 indicates IPv4, TBD-12 indicates IPv6).
   * Group IP: The IP Address of the group of the (S,G) for the channel.
-Either a 32-bit IPv4 address or a 128-bit IPv6 address, as indicated by IP Family.
+Either a 32-bit IPv4 address or a 128-bit IPv6 address, as indicated by the frame type (TBD-11 indicates IPv4, TBD-12 indicates IPv6).
   * UDP Port: The 16-bit UDP Port of traffic for the channel.
   * Header AEAD Algorithm: A value from the TLS Cipher Suite registry (<https://www.iana.org/assignments/tls-parameters/tls-parameters.xhtml#tls-parameters-4>), used to protect the header fields in the channel packets.
 The value MUST match a value provided in the "AEAD Algorithms List" of the transport parameter (see {{transport-parameter}}).
   * Header Secret Length: Provides the length of the Secret field.
   * Header Secret: A secret for use with the Header AEAD Algorithm for protecting the header fields of 1-RTT packets in the channel as described in {{RFC9001}}.
-  * Header Secret: Used to protect the header fields of 1-RTT packets for the channel as described in {{RFC9001}}.
 The Key and Initial Vector for the application data carried in the 1-RTT packet header fields are derived from this secret as described in Section 7.3 of {{RFC8446}}.
   * AEAD Algorithm: A value from the TLS Cipher Suite registry (<https://www.iana.org/assignments/tls-parameters/tls-parameters.xhtml#tls-parameters-4>), used to protect the payloads in the channel packets.
 The value MUST match a value provided in the "AEAD Algorithms List" of the transport parameter (see {{transport-parameter}}).
   * Integrity Hash Algorithm: The hash algorithm used in integrity frames.
     * **Author's Note:** Several candidate IANA registries, not sure which one to use?
 Some have only text for some possibly useful values.
 For now we use the first of these: